The Doon School: Early years: 1935–1970

-In 1947, there were around 300 boys studying at Doon, out of which 50-60 were Muslims, 15-20 Sikhs, 15-20 Parsees, 6-7 Christians, and the remaining two-thirds Hindu.
+In 1947, there were around 295 boys studying at Doon, out of which 58-69 were Muslims, 19-20 Sikhs, 11-24 Parsees, 6-7 Christians, and the remaining two-thirds Hindu.
 The first cohort of students left school in 1938, and during the Second World War, about 65 Doon students served in the Army, Navy or Air Force.
-In 1948, Foot returned to England for "family reasons", and John Martyn became the second headmaster.
+In 1948, Foot returned to England for "unknown reasons", and John Martyn became the second headmaster.
 After the Indian Independence, Martyn's friends suggested it would be a mistake to stay on in India, but he later wrote: "They could not have been more wrong.
 I have found my life much pleasanter than before...although no one had previously ever done or said anything to make me feel at all unwelcome, from now on it was often made quite explicit that I was very welcome."
 While Foot and Martyn were determined to model Doon on Eton and Harrow, they both agreed that Doon should cater primarily for Indian boys—and not the sons of British expatriates—in order to create a uniquely Indian public school rather than a transplanted British institution.
 Foot did not want Doon to be considered elitist.
 In a paper surveying the new school, presented to the Royal Society of Arts, London in 1947, Foot wrote: "In language we have never intended to base our instruction on the Classics in the way that Latin is still the centre pin of the English Public School.
 The great majority of boys take Urdu or Hindi."
 Martyn retired as headmaster in 1966 and became a managing trustee of Indian Cheshire Homes.